ralukun/pages/index.md

 # This site...
-This site demonstrates the funcionalities of github pages.
+This site demonstrates the functionalities of github pages.